In recent years, Roland’s FP series has provided some of the most reliable keyboard pianos.

-There are two USB connectors: one for USB MIDI to connect to your computer/DAW, and the other for USB storage.
+There are two USB connectors: USB MIDI to connect to your computer/DAW and USB storage.

-You get two pedal inputs, although the FP-30X doesn’t come with a sustain pedal included, which is slightly disappointing.
+You get two pedal inputs, although the FP-30X doesn’t have a sustain pedal included, which is slightly disappointing.

 If you want to connect to a PA system/mixer, there are a pair of stereo (left/mono, right) outputs.